PI We Collect and How We Use It

 Your Rights and Choices

 Upon verification of your identity and as applicable by law, you have the right to request information from us on how your PI is being used and with whom it is being shared.
+Information about our process to verify your identity can be found here.
 You also have the right and choice to request to see and receive a copy of the PI that we have about you, request that we correct, restrict the processing of, and/or erase/delete your PI, or in France, set expectations for the handling of your data after your death.

 There may be exceptions that apply to your request.

-To exercise your rights, you or your authorized representative may submit a request to or by contacting us using one of the methods listed under the “How to Contact Us” section.
+To exercise your rights, you or your authorized representative may submit a request to privacy@Dermira.com, or contact us using one of the methods listed under the “How to Contact Us” section.
+You can find information regarding our responses to U.S. requests regarding personal information here.
+Instructions on appointing an authorized representative to submit US requests for personal information on your behalf can be found here.

 You will not be discriminated against for exercising any of your rights.